-- POLICY 3.2.1 Support programs and regulations to enhance and maintain the health and resilience of watersheds, riparian and upland zones, and floodplains. - POLICY 3.2.2 Support efforts to restore Kellogg and Johnson Creeks and their tributaries and restore a free-flowing Kellogg Creek at the Kellogg Dam site. - POLICY 3.2.3 Improve and expand coordination with adjacent jurisdictions on the protection and restoration of local rivers, creeks, and other natural resources. - POLICY 3.2.4 Require a detailed analysis, including alternatives, of how development will 1) avoid, 2) minimize, and 3) mitigate for impacts to natural resources. - POLICY 3.2.5 Regulate floodplains to protect and restore associated natural resources and functions, increase flood storage capacity, provide salmon habitat, minimize the adverse impacts of flood events, and promote climate change resiliency. - POLICY 3.2.6 When considering development proposals, take into account changes in water flow, quantity and duration of flow associated with both development and climate change and evaluate the downstream impacts of development in upland areas. - POLICY 3.2.7 Protect water quality of streams by using best available science to help control the amount, temperature, turbidity, duration and quality of runoff that flows into them, in partnership with other regulatory agencies.
+- POLICY 3.2.1 Support programs and regulations to enhance and maintain the health and resilience of watersheds, riparian and upland zones, and floodplains. - POLICY 3.2.2 Support efforts to restore Kellogg and Johnson Creeks and their tributaries and restore a free-flowing Kellogg Creek at the Kellogg Dam site. - POLICY 3.2.3 Improve and expand coordination with adjacent jurisdictions on the protection and restoration of local rivers, creeks, and other natural resources. - POLICY 3.2.4 Require a detailed analysis, including alternatives, of how development will avoid impacts to natural resources.
+If impacts cannot be avoided, include a detailed analysis of how development will minimize and mitigate impacts to the natural resources. - POLICY 3.2.5 Regulate floodplains to protect and restore associated natural resources and functions, increase flood storage capacity, provide salmon habitat, minimize the adverse impacts of flood events, and promote climate change resiliency. - POLICY 3.2.6 When considering development proposals, take into account changes in water flow, quantity and duration of flow associated with both development and climate change and evaluate the downstream impacts of development in upland areas. - POLICY 3.2.7 Protect water quality of streams by using best available science to help control the amount, temperature, turbidity, duration and quality of runoff that flows into them, in partnership with other regulatory agencies.